sinelaw/infernu/README.md

 - [ ] in inferred types, preserve source code context info and use it for more readable unification errors
 - [ ] allow defining constructor-object properties using the notation `obj.prototype.something = ...`
 - [ ] deal with polymorphic object properties (e.g. array.map)
-- [ ] treat arrays and functions as objects with properties Possible implementation: arrays types are divided into two parts: "naked" arrays, and array objects.
-Accessing an index is done by translating: arr[i] => arr._naked_array_[i] arr.length => arr.length
+- [x] treat arrays as objects with properties

-      Same for functions (use .call?)
+- [ ] treat functions as objects with properties
 - [ ] when concluding that two recursive types are equivalent, use that information to simplify the resulting types (perhaps using the simpler of the two everywhere)
 - [ ] top-level type of naked object `{a:3}` isn't shown unless it is wrapped in a paren `({a:3})`.
 - [ ] support `arguments`, `call` and `bind`